 20/230 (8.7)

-aAdverse event shown occurred in more than 10% in any treatment group during the treatment period and up to 28 days after treatment discontinuation.
+Abbreviations: Hgb, hemoglobin; AE, adverse event. aAEs shown occurred in more than 10% of patients in any treatment group during the treatment period and up to 28 days after treatment discontinuation.

-In patients who experienced Hgb concentrations <10 g/dL, the decreases were associated with a medical history of anemia or were reported in the setting of concurrent clinical events including bleeding, iron or vitamin deficiency, whereas in some patients decreased hemoglobin was detected when the patient experienced cardiac failure and edema and/or renal failure.12 Other risk factors in the patient population included the use of concomitant anticoagulants, platelet inhibitors and, in some patients (with rheumatoid autoimmune diseases such as connective tissue disease [CTD]) corticosteroids or immunosuppressants.
+In patients who experienced Hgb concentrations <10 g/dL, the decreases were associated with a medical history of anemia or were reported in the setting of concurrent clinical events including bleeding, iron or vitamin deficiency, whereas in some patients decreased Hgb was detected when the patient experienced cardiac failure and edema and/or renal failure.15 Other risk factors in the patient population included the use of concomitant anticoagulants, platelet inhibitors, and in some patients (with rheumatoid autoimmune diseases such as connective tissue disease [CTD]) corticosteroids or immunosuppressants.

-Cases of anemia requiring blood transfusion have been reported with macitentan as with other ERAs.12 In the majority of patients who experienced Hgb concentration ≤8 g/dL or who required a transfusion, these events occurred in the context of hemorrhage (in particular gynecological and gastrointestinal bleeding), a medical history of anemia, or other confounding factors such as chronic renal failure.2 There were 30 patients (16 OPSUMIT, 9 macitentan 3 mg, and 5 placebo) with reports of severe anemia and/or need for transfusion.11 In total, 12 patients on OPSUMIT, 6 patients on macitentan 3 mg, and 4 patients on placebo required transfusion.2 Of the 12 patients on OPSUMIT requiring transfusion, 8 (67%) had recovered from hemoglobin decrease (defined as hemoglobin back to >10 g/dL or investigation indicated resolution).
-Of the patients in the macitentan 3 mg and placebo treatment groups requiring transfusion, 5 (83%) and 3 (75%) patients in their respective groups recovered from hemoglobin decrease.
+Cases of anemia requiring blood transfusion have been reported with macitentan as with other ERAs.15 In the majority of patients who experienced Hgb concentration ≤8 g/dL or who required a transfusion, these events occurred in the context of hemorrhage (in particular gynecological and gastrointestinal bleeding), a medical history of anemia, or other confounding factors such as chronic renal failure.2 There were 30 patients (16 OPSUMIT, 9 macitentan 3 mg, and 5 placebo) with reports of severe anemia and/or need for transfusion.14 In total, 12 patients on OPSUMIT, 6 patients on macitentan 3 mg, and 4 patients on placebo required transfusion.2 Of the 12 patients on OPSUMIT requiring transfusion, 8 (67%) had recovered from Hgb decrease (defined as Hgb back to >10 g/dL or investigation indicated resolution).
+Of the patients in the macitentan 3 mg and placebo treatment groups requiring transfusion, 5 (83%) and 3 (75%) patients in their respective groups recovered from Hgb decrease.

 In the OL extension study of SERAPHIN, 550 and 242 patients treated with OPSUMIT were included in the OL safety set and the long-term safety/survival set, respectively.
 The OL safety set consisted of patients who were previously randomized in SERAPHIN and received either OPSUMIT (n=182), macitentan 3 mg (n=185), or placebo (n=183).
 The long-term safety/survival set consisted of patients who were previously randomized to receive OPSUMIT in SERAPHIN (n=242).3

-DUAL-1 and DUAL-2 were phase 3, prospective, randomized, placebo-controlled, double-blind, multicenter, parallel group studies to assess the efficacy, safety and tolerability of macitentan in patients with ischemic DU associated with SSc.6,13,14 Patients were randomized in a 1:1:1 ratio to OPSUMIT, macitentan 3 mg, or placebo once daily.
+Phase 3, prospective, randomized, placebo-controlled, DB, multicenter, parallel group studies that assessed the efficacy, safety and tolerability of macitentan in patients with ischemic DU associated with SSc

 DUAL-1